|

 gunpowder and matches in

-terms of personal
+terms of personal danger.

-danger.
-Even with the
+Even with the main switch

-main switch turned off but
+turned off but the mains lead

-the mains lead still in the
+still in the wall receptacle,

-mains voltage is exposed on
+the full mains voltage is

-the main switch, and that can
+exposed on the main switch,

-certainly kill you too.
+you too.
+If you

-exactly what you’re
+don’t know exactly what

-doing with high voltages,
+you’re doing with high

-don’t risk it
+voltages, don’t risk it

 If you ever need to take the